Maximum Coverage $k$-Antichains and Chains: A Greedy Approach: Introduction

 \begin{restatable}{theorem}{lowerboundpartition} For MCP, there exists a class of DAGs of increasing size, such that the number of chains taken by \texttt{greedy} is a $\log_4(|V|)$ factor away from the optimal $\alpha_1=2$.
 For MAP, the same result holds for \texttt{greedy} antichains and $\beta_1=2$. \end{restatable}

 Although these results do not match the upper bound of $\ln{n}$, they are the first to demonstrate the approximation ratio to be $\Omega(\log{n})$.
 Moreover, since the results hold for constant ($=2$) optimal solution, it also disproves the number of \texttt{greedy} chains or antichains to be a function of the optimal solution, that is, $\alpha_1$ or $\beta_1$, respectively.
+To achieve this, we construct a recursive class of graphs such that, after hiding the vertices chosen by \texttt{greedy} in a graph, the resulting graph corresponds to the previous step in the class.

-See \Cref{tab:acronyms,tab:our-results} in \Cref{appendix:acronyms} for a detailed summary of the state-of-the-art and our algorithmic results.
 The rest of the paper is organized as follows.
 In the next section, we present the technical notation used in the paper as well as preliminary results, including Schrijver's reductions.
-The next sections are dedicated to prove \Cref{thm:almostLinear}, \Cref{thm:nearLinear}, \Cref{thm:approxAlgo} and, \Cref{thm:upperBoundCoverage,thm:lowerBoundPartition}, respectively.
+The following four sections are dedicated to prove \Crefrange{thm:almostLinear}{thm:lowerBoundPartition}.
+We prove every theorem in several parts.